 You have never heard about Intent Based Leadership?
 Then this post is for you.
 Jenni Jepsen consults, writes and speaks worldwide about leadership, teams, and how to make transformations work.
-She was the keynote speaker at Agile Tour Vienna in 2019 & 2020 and gives a two-day remote course on „Essential Intent Based Leadership“ in March 2021.
+She was the keynote speaker at Agile Tour Vienna in 2019 & 2020 and gives an onsite course on “Essential Intent Based Leadership“.

 We reached out to Jenni and asked her six questions about Intent Based Leadership.
 If you are a manager, director, leader who wants to create environments where people succeed, then read on!

 If someone heard never before about Intent Based Leadership, how would you describe it in 150 words?